EpicGrowth/Satoshi-Learning-Next/README.md

 - **Honeycomb Background**: SVG-based background pattern with themed overlays
 - **Progress Tracking**: Context-based system for tracking and persisting user progress
 - **Homepage Layout**: Exact recreation of the original sats.sv homepage layout

+### Bitcoin Verification Tools

+The platform includes a suite of interactive Bitcoin verification tools that serve both educational and practical purposes:

+- **Block Explorer**: Allows users to search for blocks by height or hash and explore transaction details
+  - Features educational content about block structure and headers
+  - Includes visual diagrams showing the anatomy of a Bitcoin block
+  - Provides pagination for transaction lists

+- **Digital Signature Verification**: Enables users to verify Bitcoin message signatures
+  - Includes tooltips explaining each input field (address, message, signature)
+  - Provides example data for testing with Satoshi's address
+  - Features educational content about ECDSA signatures and their importance

+- **Merkle Proof Verification**: Allows users to verify transaction inclusion in blocks
+  - Features visualization of Merkle trees and verification paths
+  - Includes educational content about how Merkle proofs work
+  - Explains the importance of Merkle proofs for lightweight clients

+All verification tools feature a consistent design pattern with dark mode support and responsive layouts that work well on mobile devices.
+The tools are implemented as client-side components to ensure that private keys and sensitive data never leave the user's device.

 ### Design System